slaterbbx/fullstack.nextjs/readme.md

-### NOTE: Will not work with next.js 9.0.0 at this time, I am working on the needed changes and will publish when I figure out what is needed to make it work.
+### NOTE: I have a branch that has been updated to work with Next.js 9.0 but currently the folder structure is not as I would prefer it.
+Read more on that branch called next9changes.

 ![nextjs fullstackinator](headerIMG.jpg)